krishnabhargav/krishnabhargav.github.com/_posts/2014-08-20-Clojure-Tidbits-Consecutive-Elements.md

 readmore: true
 ---

+I have recently come across an interesting question that need to be solved using functional programming techniques.
+So I thought, I shall give it a shot in clojure.

 #### Question
 How do you determine if all the elements in a given sequence are all consecutive elements?